Best Baby Carrier For Hiking In 2018 – Reviews & Guide

 6 month-3.5 year

-Best Baby Carriers for Hiking Reviews
+Best Baby Carrier for Hiking Reviews

 Available in a choice of colors (Cranberry/Fire & Arctic/Denim), this baby carrier boasts a wide range of features, all geared towards your comfort and your child's safety.
 The child-seat is adjustable for height and width and it comes with foot rests which can also be adjusted to suit your child, while the kickstand is a nice feature for keeping the carrier secure when you need to put it down.